April 3, 2020

-- Intelligent Call Routing
+Intelligent Call Routing

-- Support for Busy Times and Disaster Recovery
+Support for Busy Times and Disaster Recovery

 IVR contact center technology gives organizations options for their callers to self-serve and leave messages.
-In times of high demand due to emergencies or seasonal peak activity, the IVR service can support the contact center by easing pressure on your agents.
+In times of high demand due to emergencies or seasonal peak activity, the IVR self service feature can support the contact center by easing pressure on your agents.
 Simple tasks can be automated, such as common customer questions regarding account information, order status, or payment due dates.
 A modern IVR service can ensure that during these peak times, messages and menu options can be quickly and easily modified.

-An IVR can be invaluable during times of disaster recovery.
+IVR technology can be invaluable during times of disaster recovery.
 A pre-programmed alternative route can be activated in the event of an emergency so that selected calls can be routed to an alternative call center or to staff working from home during severe weather or epidemics such as Covid-19.

-- Improving the Customer Journey
+Improving the Customer Journey

 An IVR also allows you to create rules to route certain callers through the automated system for faster service or for special needs.
 These can be prioritized based on criteria, such as customer status, level of debt, or perceived vulnerability based on previous interactions.

-- Measuring Customer Satisfaction
+Measuring Customer Satisfaction

 If Customer Satisfaction (CSAT) scores are important to your organization, an IVR survey after each interaction will help to provide accurate satisfaction scores.
 These scores can be reported on by an agent, which can help with training or rewards programs.

 Another way to improve customer satisfaction and reduce dropped calls and hang-ups is by enriching the on-hold experience.
-Virtual ‘assistants’ can make wait time announcements and manage callback requests.
-An “agent-less” system allows you to make special offers, send reminders and welcome messages, or complete collection calls without pulling agents away from other services.
+Virtual ‘assistants’ can make wait time announcements and manage IVR call back requests.
+An “agent-less” system can provide additional self-serve tools that can eliminate the need to even speak with an agent.

-- Improve Morale by Freeing Consultants from Mundane Tasks
+Improve Morale by Freeing Consultants from Mundane Tasks